busterfall/HWSS/README.md

-# There are a hometasks of lesson 1.
+# There are hometasks of Dmytro Pushka.